There is a plethora of fun things to do in Nassau, the capital of The Bahamas and the biggest city in the country.

 Simply book a fishing charter and have fishing lessons and equipment all covered.
 Just be prepared to hoist your big catch on board!

-44 – Get a taste of home at the Bahamas Cricket Club Sports Bar
+44 – Watch a game at the Bahamas Cricket Club Sports Bar

 One of the best things to do in Nassau to treat homesickness is to head down to the local Cricket Club Sports Bar, just a half-mile out of downtown Nassau.